moogacs/docs.buf.build/docs/how-to/replace-protoc-with-buf.md

             └── validate.proto
 ```

-With this, you can generate the Go/gRPC client and server stubs with the following command:
+With this, you can generate the Go/gRPC client and server stubs with this command:

 ```sh
 $ buf generate